jakecurran/dev-env/README.md

 # dev-env
-Documentation of tools, packages, and settings used in my Xubuntu development environment.
+Documentation of tools, packages, and settings used in my development environments.